Deirdre Garvey - CEO of The Wheel

 A key part of my role is overseeing the delivery of Access Europe, a support and capacity building programme for the sector around accessing and managing EU funding.
 I also work with our policy team on European policy that affects our sector and create opportunities for our members to engage with EU decision makers.
 Finally, I am in charge of driving The Wheel’s own European development and designing projects that further our strategic goals and support the sector.
 This means overseeing a whole host of projects in a wide variety of areas that have been made possible through EU funding.

-I am a qualified trainer and English language teacher with a BA in English and Psychological Studies and an MA in Literature and Publishing, both from NU Galway.
-I’m also currently working towards a Diploma in Leadership & Management from the UCD Professional Academy.
+I am a qualified trainer and English language teacher with a BA in English and Psychological Studies and an MA in Literature and Publishing, both from NUI Galway.
+I’m also have a Diploma in Leadership & Management from the UCD Professional Academy.

 Emily Nelson - EU Programmes Officer

 I joined The Wheel as EU Programmes Officer in January 2021.
 My role involves supporting civil society sector organisations to build their capacity to secure EU funding through our Access Europe programme, researching EU funding opportunities that are relevant to the sector and The Wheel’s members, coordinating and delivering training and events related to EU funding, and assisting organisations in building relationships with potential EU project partners.